-What Milestone have tried to create in MXGP is an authentic and realistic simulation of motocross.
-The game lets you play in the way that you want, featuring 3 different physics options, you’ll be able to choose whether you want the most realistic gameplay experience (Pro), a more basic experience (Base), or something in the middle of those two (Medium).
+What Milestone has tried to create in MXGP is an authentic and realistic simulation of motocross.
+The game lets you play in the way that you want, featuring three different physics options.
+You'll be able to choose whether you want the most realistic gameplay experience (Pro), a more basic experience (Base), or something in the middle of those two (Medium).

 Another thing that MXGP can really improve upon is its selection of modes.
 You've got the Instant Race (which is exactly what it sounds like), The Grand Prix (which is also exactly what it sounds like), Championship (you know the drill), Career Mode, Time Attack, and its multiplayer component.
 A completely standard and deflated selection, which left me somewhat bored after the Career mode outstayed its welcome.

-The career mode fiddles around with some decent ideas, but the overall execution of these are lacking.
-You’ll be going from race to race, beating rider challenges (A random rider will challenge you before the race, and it’ll be your extra objective to beat the guy), progressing through the world of motocross.
-The races are enjoyable enough, since the gameplay is quite decent, however the career is, frankly, just not very interesting, and I found myself looking elsewhere for entertainment after a couple of hours (which was more than enough).
+The career mode fiddles around with some decent ideas, but the overall execution of these is lacking.
+You'll be going from race to race, beating rider challenges (A random rider will challenge you before the race, and it'll be your extra objective to beat the guy), and progressing through the world of motocross.
+The races are enjoyable enough since the gameplay is quite decent; however, the career is, frankly, just not very interesting, and I found myself looking elsewhere for entertainment after a couple of hours (which was more than enough).

-And you’re going to have some failures, because the online crowd has gotten quite good at MXGP, and my modest skillset was not anywhere near a match for most of my competition, leaving me with mediocre results.
-So be prepared for a real challenge in the multiplayer, which I found to be the most challenging and also most satisfying part of the game (Actually winning a race after 10 consecutive overwhelming defeats was quite brilliant)
+And you're going to have some failures because the online crowd has gotten quite good at MXGP, and my modest skillset was not anywhere near a match for most of my competition, leaving me with mediocre results.
+So be prepared for a real challenge in the multiplayer, which I found to be the most challenging and also most satisfying part of the game (Actually, winning a race after ten consecutive overwhelming defeats were quite brilliant)